-The directors present their directors' report together with the audited financial statements for Arup Riyadh Metro Limited (the "Company") for the year ended 31 March 2022 which were approved by the board of directors (the "Board").
+The directors present their annual directors' report together with the audited financial statements for Ove Arup & Partners Scotland Limited (the "Company") for the year ended 31 March 2023 which was approved by the board of directors (the "Board").

-The Company is an indirect subsidiary of Arup Group Limited (the "Arup Group").
+The Company is an indirect subsidiary of Arup Group Limited.
+Arup Group Limited with its subsidiaries is referred to as the "Arup Group".
+The Board of directors of Arup Group Limited are referred to as the "Arup Group Board".